numba/numba/docs/source/extending/entrypoints.rst

 <https://github.com/numba/numba-scipy>`_ package, which adds support for some
 SciPy functions to Numba.
 The end user does not need to ``import numba_scipy`` to enable compiler support for SciPy.
-The extension only needs to be installed into the Python environment.
+The extension only needs to be installed in the Python environment.

 Numba discovers extensions with the `entry points
 <https://setuptools.readthedocs.io/en/latest/setuptools.html#dynamic-discovery-of-services-and-plugins>`_